-The consultation process followed to prepare the Air Quality Conformity Analysis for the 2021 Regional Plan and 2021 RTIP, as amended, complies with the San Diego Transportation Conformity Procedures adopted in July 1998.
+The consultation process followed to prepare the Air Quality Planning and Transportation Conformity Analysis for the Amendment complies with the San Diego Transportation Conformity Procedures adopted in July 1998.
 In turn, these procedures comply with federal requirements under 40 CFR Part 93.
 Interagency consultation involves SANDAG (as the MPO for San Diego County), the SDAPCD, Caltrans, CARB, U.S. DOT, and U.S. EPA.